-Say you establish a 5-person development team in Bangalore, along with your 5-person team at home in New York.
-Now let’s look at two comparisons: first, a pure salary comparison between India and the USA, and then the total cost of doing business offshore versus in-house.
+Say you establish a 5-person development team in Bangalore, along with your 5-person team at home in London.
+Now let’s look at two comparisons: first, a pure salary comparison between India and the UK, and then the total cost of doing business offshore versus in-house.

-- Salaries only – If you hire the same team in Bangalore (same ranks, experience, and quality) then the salary difference will be substantial.
-Comfortably 3-4 times cheaper – but this comparison is too simple to be useful.
+- Salaries only: If you hire the same team in Bangalore (same ranks, experience, and quality) then the salary difference will be substantial.
+Comfortably 3-4 times cheaper.

-- Total cost – For our average client, the total cost of doing business here (including premises, administrative staff, legal work, payroll, developer salaries, insurance – the works) typically comes in at 50% the cost of your at-home developers’ salaries.
+- Total cost: For our average partner, the total cost of doing business here (including premises, administrative staff, legal work, payroll, developer salaries, insurance – the works) typically comes in at 50% the cost of your at-home developers’ salaries.

 There’s no industry where skilled Indian workers cost more than in Western Europe or the USA.
 The differences in cost of living are just too substantial.